Lawmakers scramble on immigration as government shutdown paused

 On Monday, the Republican-led Congress passed a measure signed into law by President Donald Trump to fund the federal government through Feb.
 8 following a three-day shutdown.
 But they will have to return to thorny budget issues that have now become intertwined with contentious immigration policy.

-“We don’t have a lot of time in which to get it done,” Republican U.S. Senator Mike Rounds told MSNBC.

-Trump himself has vacillated on immigration between tough rhetoric demanding a U.S. border wall and a softer tone urging a “bill of love” for Dreamers, prompting Democrats and some Republicans to call him an unreliable negotiating partner.
+Trump himself has vacillated on immigration between tough rhetoric demanding a U.S. border wall and a softer tone urging a “bill of love” for Dreamers - immigrants brought to the United States illegally as children.

+Many Republicans have said they want to help Dreamers while Democrats and some Republicans have called Trump an unreliable negotiating partner.

+Trump canceled former President Barack Obama’s Deferred Action for Childhood Arrivals, or DACA, program that shielded Dreamers from deportation.
+Without congressional action, the program will end in March.

 “Nobody knows for sure that the Republicans & Democrats will be able to reach a deal on DACA by February 8, but everyone will be trying,” Trump wrote in a post on Twitter, referring to when government funding would next run out.